 Please note: The work shown below spans the entirety of Kiwibank’s existence.
 Not all of it is current.
 Much of the bank’s recent work has come from Designworks, a New Zealand firm specializing in brand identity.
 You can click on any image to enlarge it.

-“We’re a brand built by New Zealanders for New Zealanders, and that gives us the permission and the passion to embrace being Kiwi with all our hearts,” reads the first sentence in the Kiwibank brand identity guidelines book (which you can download by clicking here).
+“We’re a brand built by New Zealanders for New Zealanders, and that gives us the permission and the passion to embrace being Kiwi with all our hearts,” reads the first sentence in the Kiwibank brand identity guidelines book.
 “We embrace our history, our future and our culture.
 It means knowing the ‘in’ jokes that are uniquely Kiwi, as well as having the courage and attitude to use them.
 It means using words and phrases that could only come from this part of the world and weaving them into our world.
 We are locals, and we’re proud of it.”

 The pop-up container branch featured floor-length windows with plant graphics that reference the New Zealand outdoors, reinforcing the notion of the bank’s rural heritage and strengthening the offering as being uniquely Kiwi.
 Subtle illumination highlight the backdrop of natural materials like plywood and timber finishes, reflecting Kiwibank’s brand position as “the bank you own – in your own back yard.”

 Kiwibank branches are unique in many ways.
 First, they share are co-located inside New Zealand’s post offices.
 That means they don’t have the luxury of space.
 Kiwibank’s compact layout accomplishes what most banks typically spread across thousands of square feet.
 Even though branches are the “traditional channel” in retail financial services, Kiwibank takes a decidedly untraditional approach.
 Their open floor plan is accented with neat features, like the wall of take-one brochures (shown below).